 My intention then and this time was to take the glass out of the ring to put it behind the lens.
 With the ring, the whole thing protrudes too far, so the mirror hits the glass – and you want to prevent that.

 So how does that work, disassemble a filter?
 Actually, it’s very simple: Get some protection for the glass that you can put between the ring structure and the glass – this can be a round piece of cardboard or a small cloth.
 Then take something with which you can unscrew the glass holder.
-Actually all glass filters have a relatively simple construction, so you can unscrew a ring to get the glass free.
+Actually most glass filters have a relatively simple construction, so you can unscrew a ring to get the glass free.

 I used a pair of scissors.
 Put the two blades into the small recesses in the filter ring (look at the small gap in the ring in the picture).
 Put them there, then turn them counterclockwise (with the scissors tightened) until the ring is wrung out.